 Well, of course there’s no such thing as the “greatest” goofs, because the best goofs (or worst, depending on your perspective) are always your own.
 But over the 17 years or so we’ve been publishing DIY goofs, a few common threads have emerged.

 Check before you trim a door.

 Watch where you drill.

 We’ve heard of drilling through floors and wrecking clothes; drilling through walls and hitting water pipes, live wires, even pocket doors; and drilling through the back of roll-top desks, neatly perforating the door.
-The moral: A drill is like a loaded gun—watch
+The moral: A drill is like a loaded gun—watch where you point it!

-Be careful before the
+Be careful before the Super Bowl.

 Ladders.
 Oh, my.

-and "right," "up" and "down."
+Learn “left” and “right,” “up” and “down.”

 — Ken Collier, Editor in Chief